-Prior to coming to Cornell, Golder was a research scientist in the Social Computing Lab at HP Labs.
-Before that, He was a graduate student at the MIT Media Laboratory's Sociable Media Group, and an undergraduate at Harvard University, where he studied Linguistics and Computer Science.
-He has also been a research intern at IBM and Microsoft.
+Earlier, he was a research scientist in the Social Computing Lab at HP Labs, a graduate student at the MIT Media Laboratory's Sociable Media Group, and an undergraduate at Harvard University, where he studied Linguistics and Computer Science.
+He has also been a research intern at Google, IBM and Microsoft.

 His work has been published in the journal Science as well as top computer science conferences by the ACM and IEEE, and has been covered in media outlets such as MSNBC, The New York Times, The Washington Post and National Public Radio.